syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-backup.md

 **-o** *option*

-> Can be used to pass extra arguments to the importer.
+> Can be used to pass extra arguments to the source of the integration.
 > The given
 > *option*
-> takes precence over the configuration file.
+> takes precedence over the configuration file.

 **-quiet**

 > Suppress output to standard input, only logging errors and warnings.

+**-silent**

+> Suppress all output.

 **-tag** *tag*